 Historians have relied on these pamphlets to gain insight into the events of the past and for support in recreating their accounts of the Revolutions.
 However, few have focused on a single pamphlet and its impacts on the societies in which they appeared, and none have examined these pamphlets comparatively across multiple Revolutions.
 By comparing similar pamphlets from the American and French Revolutions and exploring how they influenced public opinion, the significance of this literature’s impact on history will begin to emerge.

 Christopher Hodson examines this use of religious symbolism in the pamphlets and art of Revolutionary France in his article, “‘In Praise of the Third Estate’: Religious and Social Imagery in the Early French Revolution.”
-Through extensive research into the pamphlets published during this period, he presents compelling insight into how and why religious language was so often utilized during the first echoes of rebellion and why it basically disappeared from the texts after the establishment of the National Assembly…The employment of Christianity-inspired language was common throughout both the American and French Revolutions.
+Through extensive research into the pamphlets published during this period, he presents compelling insight into how and why religious language was so often utilized during the first echoes of rebellion and why it basically disappeared from the texts after the establishment of the National Assembly.
+Authors often employed Christianity-inspired language throughout both the American and French Revolutions.
 This makes for a unique comparison of those pamphlets containing such ideals from both Atlantic crises.

 . . .